DavidG16/TitanicSurvivalPrediction/README.md

 # TitanicSurvivalPrediction
- Predict survival Titanic survival rates based on gender, class, fare, if travelled with family or alone, name title, port of embarkation and age
+ Predict survival survival rates for the titanic based on gender, class, fare, if travelled with family or alone, name title, port of embarkation and age.

+I used a Decision Tree model.
+The final accuracy Score is of 89.11%.